The Specialist: Plot

-At the funeral of Adrian Hastings, Ray finds that May is alive.
-She went there to see if Ray would attend.
+At Adrian Hastings' funeral, Ray discovers that May is alive.
+She went there to see whether Ray would attend.
 The two go to the Fontainebleau Hotel and have sex.
 She then leaves.
 Meanwhile, Ned has gone to the cathedral and learns that the person in the casket is not May.
 She runs into Ned in the hotel lobby and makes an excuse as to why she did not reveal that she was alive.
 A henchman is ordered to take her to the car, and en route, she asks to use the restroom.
 Once there, she calls to warn Ray.
 He rigs the hotel room to explode.
 When Ned's henchmen appear, it detonates, killing three of them.

-May is taken to Joe Leon but Ned insists on keeping her alive to lure Ray out.
-Ned listens in as Ray calls May, he refuses to meet with her and be "set up" again, but she convinces him that she truly does care about him.
-He arranges a meeting at a seafood restaurant and May uses secret coding to tell him it is a trap before hanging up.
+May is taken to Joe Leon, but Ned insists on keeping her alive to lure Ray out.
+Ned listens in as Ray calls May; he refuses to meet her and be "set up" again, but she convinces him she truly cares about him.
+He arranges a meeting at a seafood restaurant, and May uses secret coding to tell him it is a trap before hanging up.
 When Ned sends May inside, the restaurant explodes.
 Ray and May escape to his warehouse.
 Ned listens to the recording of Ray's call and tracks down his location.
 The next morning, May is preparing to leave to kill Joe Leon herself, but Ray tells her to let go of the past.
-Ned arrives with an army of police that surround the booby-trapped warehouse.
+Ned arrives with an army of police that surrounds the booby-trapped warehouse.
 Ray and May are cornered.
 While pursuing them, Ned steps on a mine.
 The warehouse explodes, killing Ned; Ray and May escape unseen through a tunnel.
 The next day, Joe opens his mail and finds a necklace.
 It contains a picture of May's parents and is rigged with a bomb, which kills Joe instantly.
-After hearing the necklace explode and knowing all responsible for her parents' death are dead, Ray asks how May feels, to which she responds, "Better".
+After hearing the necklace explode and knowing all those responsible for her parents' death are dead, Ray asks how May feels, to which she responds, "Better".
 They drive off to start their life together.